Your Home Grooming Care Regime

 We advise adequate grooming between professional visits.
 If problems are noticed at the time of a professional groom we will bring them to your attention.
 Lack of grooming will cause many on-going problems for your dog.
 Matting of hair can be dangerous, especially around the chest area and will also harbour fleas.
 We have seen some interesting tools sold by petshops for home grooming purposes that are totally unsuitable and in some cases almost lethal in the wrong hands.
 Talk to us about what’s suitable for your dog.

 We are always happy to discuss any grooming needs with you.
-A free lesson on how to brush and comb your pet is available to all our clients, please phone to book in.
+A free lesson on how to brush and comb your pet is available to all our clients.